- Services & Solutions

 - Clients & Partners

-Senior Researcher, Center for Education Policy
+Principal Senior Researcher, SRI Education

-In her research on college and career readiness for underserved youth, Caspary served as co-principal investigator for SRI’s multiyear evaluation of ConnectEd’s California Linked Learning District Initiative, an effort to transform high schools in nine districts through programs of study that integrate rigorous academic instruction with a demanding technical curriculum and work-based learning.
-Caspary is co-principal investigator on SRI’s evaluation of the International Baccalaureate (IB) Bridging the Equity Gap program, a pilot initiative intended to increase participation and performance of low-income students in the IB Diploma Programme.
-Caspary directed SRI’s study of the Early Academic Outreach Program, the largest outreach program that the University of California operates to increase college-going opportunities for underserved student populations.
+In other research, Caspary examined initiatives to increase access to advanced coursework and postsecondary education for traditionally underrepresented student groups.
+Caspary codirected SRI’s evaluation of the International Baccalaureate (IB) Bridging the Equity Gap project, a pilot intended to increase participation and performance of low-income students in the IB Diploma Programme.
+She also completed an analysis of college attendance and bachelor’s degree attainment among IB students.
+Further, Caspary directed SRI’s study of the Early Academic Outreach Program, the University of California’s largest program to increase college-going opportunities for underserved student populations.

 Caspary earned her Ph.D. in education from the University of California, Berkeley and holds a master’s degree from UC Berkeley’s Goldman School of Public Policy.

 - Evaluation of the Barr Foundation's Engage New England Initiative

 - Evaluation of the California Linked Learning District Initiative